lcolucci/datasciencecoursera/GettingCleaningData_FinalProject/README.md

     Finally, the "train" and "test" sets were merged together.
 I appended the "test" results to the bottom of "train" results using rbind().
 This result is saved in a data frame called "part1result"
        Dimensions of Part1Result: dim(part1result) = 10299 x 563

 Part 2.
 I selected all the "mean" and "standard deviation" columns from the "part1result" data frame.
-I did this by using dplyr's "select" function to choose only columns that contained the word “mean” or the word “std” (ignoring the case of the word).
+I did this by using dplyr's "select" function to choose only columns that contained the word "mean” or the word "std” (ignoring the case of the word).
-    To be specific, I first selected out the just the columns with “mean” ("select(full, contains("mean", ignore.case=TRUE))") then I selected out just the columns with “std”.
+    To be specific, I first selected out the just the columns with "mean” ("select(full, contains("mean", ignore.case=TRUE))") then I selected out just the columns with "std”.
 Then I put those two intermediate data frames together and added back the "subject" and "activity" columns.
     I saved this result in a data frame called "part2result".

 Part 3.
 I used the lookup book provided to us in "activity_labels.txt" to rename the activity column in the "part2result" data frame with string descriptions instead of just numbers.
-For example, I renamed all the “1”'s with “WALKING”.
+For example, I renamed all the "1”'s with "WALKING”.
 I saved these results in a data frame called "part3result".

 Part 4.
 I had already ensured all of my columns were properly named in Part 1 and so there was nothing I needed to do in this section.